 Accounting Basics for Students is the best source of free basic financial accounting information - a site that has the simplest accounting tutorials, explanations and examples on the net!

 This site is based entirely around an accounting book I wrote.
-The first six links on the navigation bar (on your left) are the first six chapters in the accounting book itself.
-In other words, Basic Concepts is chapter 1 in the book, Basic Transactions is chapter 2, Double Entry Accounting is chapter 3, and so on.
+The first six links in "BOOK CHAPTERS" in the navigation bar are the first six chapters in the accounting book itself.
+In other words:

-If you're looking for information on a specific accounting topic, use the search feature on the top-right of your screen.
-It'll show all the web pages, lessons and accounting questions on this site that deal with your topic.
+If you're looking for information on a specific accounting topic, use the "Search" tool.
+You can usually find this on the top-right of your screen or right at the bottom of the page.
+Use this search feature and it'll show all the web pages, lessons and accounting questions on this site that deal with your specific topic.

-You can also post your own comments (and questions) using the Facebook comments sections at the bottom of every page.
+You can also post your own comments (and questions) using the Facebook comments sections, located at the bottom of every page.

 P.S.
 The accounting information presented on this site is in line with both U.S. and international accounting 101-type curricula, as accounting basics are virtually identical the world over.
-Only minor terms may differ (depending on where you are studying).
+Only minor terms and methods may differ from one country to the next.

 P.P.S.
-If you're a student, use this site as a supplement, not as a complete replacement of your accounting textbook or lecturer, as you will be tested on what your lecturer and textbook say, not on this site, right?
+If you're a student, use this site as a supplement - not as a complete replacement - of your accounting textbook or lecturer.
+After all, you'll be tested on what your lecturer and textbook say, not on this site, right?
 Right. :-)